azimip/Smart-Contracts-Attacks/README.md

 npx hardhat test
 ```

 ## Important Note:
 In case the code didn't compile successfully, you can initialize a new hardhat project using:
 ```
 npx hardhat
 ```

-And copy the content of test, scripts, and contracts folder to that project.
+And copy the content of hardhat.config.js file and test, scripts, and contracts folders to that project.
 That will solve the dependency problems.